-https://ks.4honline.com - Set up your profile & select your county (Sunflower District Cheyenne County.)
-Follow the remainder questions.
+https://v2.4honline.com/#/user/sign-in - Set up your profile & select your county

+(Sunflower District Cheyenne County.)
+Follow the remaining questions.
 With 4-H Online, families will be able to manage their 4-H enrollments, using a secure web-based online database system instead of paper forms.
 With the 4-H Online system, families can ensure their 4-H records are accurate.
 The local Extension office can focus on providing information and a quality 4-H experience for youth.

 All you need is a computer, tablet or smartphone with Internet access and a valid e-mail address.
 The system works best with the Firefox or Chrome web browsers.
-If you do not have valid e-mail or are unable to compete the enrollment online, please contact the Extension Office.
+If you do not have valid e-mail or are unable to complete the enrollment online, please contact the Extension Office.
 We have a computer available for you to use.
 For 4-H enrollment deadline dates & payment of the annual 4-H fee, see page 7.